 iv.
 The factual circumstances that show that the plan complies with the requirements of this section and that the plan supports the expressed public policies of this section.

 Once the Plan of Termination is presented to the owners, it must be approved by Bureau of Condominium within forty-five days of presentation.
 If no owners object (see below) and the division approves the Plan (or if no approval, no rejection with forty-five days) then the termination may proceed as outlined within the Plan.

 Once the Plan is presented to owners, should five (5%) percent or more of the total voting interests of the condominium reject the plan of termination by negative vote or by written objection, the plan of termination may not proceed.
 In addition, if rejected by the required voting percentage, “a subsequent plan of termination pursuant to this subsection may not be considered for 24 months after the date of the rejection.”

 By way of example, if a condominium consists of one hundred units, then it would require the holder of not less than eighty units to vote to proceed with a plan of termination, and five or more-unit owners reject such plan, then termination will not be permitted.
 All such rejections should be made in writing and if the plan has been submitted to the Bureau of Condominium, that the written objection be filed therewith.

 With the continuing strength in the rental market and the ongoing failures at many condominiums, termination and conversion thereafter into apartments will continue to be a viable process for distressed condominiums and their owners.

-Michael Posner, Esq., is a partner in Ward Damon a mid-sized real estate and business oriented law firm with offices in Palm Beach County and a Board Certified Real Estate Attorney who handles a variety of real estate matters throughout South Florida.
-He can be reached at 561.594.1452, or at firstname.lastname@example.org
+Michael Posner, Esq., is a partner in Ward Damon a mid-sized real estate and business oriented law firm serving all of South Florida, with offices in Palm Beach County.
+They specialize in real estate and can assist associations in all legal matters including bulk termination.
+They can be reached at 561.594.1452, or at firstname.lastname@example.org